lea19019/multimodal-translation-pipeline/services/README.md

 ```

 This will:
-- Start all four services in the background
+- Start all five services in the background
 - Create log files in `services/_logs/` directory
 - Save process IDs for management